seuros/meridian/README-Dev.md

   - > RefindPlus enforces the limitation for inclusion to secondary configuration files.
 - **Shortcut Keys:** RefindPlus does not allocate shortcut keys based on the operating system type/name as there is no way of knowing what would actually be loaded in many cases.
   - > Keys are allocated based on display position in the order of `Key 1` to `Key Z`.
-  - > Alphabetic `Keys I and O` are not used while Numeric `Key 0` is reserved for internal use.
+  - > Alphabetic `Keys I and O` are not used, while Numeric `Key 0` is reserved for internal use.
   - > Keys are not allocated to `Tools` apart from `Key A` for `About Refindplus` and `Key Z` for `System Shutdown`.
 - **Disabled Manual Stanzas:** The processing of a user configured boot stanza is halted, and the `Entry` object immediately discarded, once a `Disabled` setting is encountered.
 The outcome is the same as upstream, which always continues to create and return a fully built object that is later discarded in such cases.
 The approach adopted in RefindPlus allows for an optimised loading process particularly when such `Disabled` tokens are placed immediately after the `menuentry` line (see examples near the bottom of the `config.conf-sample` file).
   - > This also applies to `submenuentry` items which can be enabled or disabled separately.